Introduction

 The Ayrshire Growth Deal will contribute to this regional vision, creating a growing, innovative, smart, more productive and inclusive economy, by developing Ayrshire’s core strengths and ensuring our communities benefit from economic growth.

-The Building Standards service has specific links to at least 5 of the 16 key national outcomes of the Scottish Government, namely 9, 10, 12, 14 & 16 as noted below:
+The Building Standards service has specific links to at least 5 of the 16 key national outcomes of the Scottish Government, namely 9, 10, 12, 14 and 16 as noted below:

 - we live our lives safe from crime, disorder and danger